micmejia/bible-dump/NKJV/Joshua/Josh 2.md

 ###### 1
-Now Joshua the son of Nun sent out two men from [^a]Acacia Grove to spy secretly, saying, "Go, view the land, especially Jericho."
-So they went, and came to the house of a harlot named Rahab, and [^b]lodged there.
+Now Joshua the son of Nun sent out two men from Acacia Grove to spy secretly, saying, "Go, view the land, especially Jericho."
+So they went, and came to the house of a harlot named Rahab, and lodged there.

 ###### 2
 And it was told the king of Jericho, saying, "Behold, men have come here tonight from the children of Israel to search out the country."